River Derwent (Tasmania): River health

 The Upper Derwent is affected by agricultural run-off, particularly from land clearing and forestry.
-The Lower Derwent suffers from high levels of heavy metal contamination in sediments.
+The Lower Derwent suffers from high levels of toxic heavy metal contamination in sediments.
 The Tasmanian Government-backed Derwent Estuary Program has commented that the levels of mercury, lead, zinc and cadmium in the river exceed national guidelines.
 In 2015 the program recommended against consuming shellfish and cautioned against consuming fish in general.
 Nutrient levels in the Derwent between 2010 and 2015 increased in the upper estuary (between Bridgewater and New Norfolk) where there had been algal blooms.

+Industrial pollution

-A large proportion of the heavy metal contamination has come from major industries that discharge into the river including the former EZ Industries and now Nyrstar Risdon Zinc Works at Lutana established in 1916, and a paper mill at Boyer which opened in 1941.
+A large proportion of toxic heavy metal contamination stems from legacy pollution caused by major industries that discharge into the river including the Risdon Zinc Works, a historic smelter establish at Lutana in 1916, and the Boyer Mill at Boyer which opened in 1941.

 The Derwent adjoins or flows through the Pittwater–Orielton Lagoon, Interlaken Lakeside Reserve and Goulds Lagoon, all wetlands of significance protected under the Ramsar Convention.